Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 - The bill won’t arrive unless you ask for it.

-- Pineapple on pizza is a crime in Italy.
+- Pineapple on pizza is controversial in Italy.

 - Meals are meant to be slow and social.